The Keys of Marinus: Plot

-The First Doctor (William Hartnell), his granddaughter Susan Foreman (Carole Ann Ford), and her teachers Ian Chesterton (William Russell) and Barbara Wright (Jacqueline Hill) arrive on a small island on the planet Marinus where they meet Arbitan (George Coulouris), Keeper of the Conscience of Marinus—a vast computer developed as a justice machine which kept law and order across the entire planet.
-Arbitan explains that the society of Marinus is in danger, as the Voord, humanoid creatures protected by amphibian-like black rubber wet suits, are seeking to enter the tower to take control of the Conscience.
-To prevent this, the Conscience requires five keys, and Arbitan coerces the Doctor and his friends to gather them by placing a force field around the TARDIS.
-As they teleport to the City of Morphoton, Arbitan is stabbed to death by a Voord that has gained access to the tower.
+On Marinus, the First Doctor, his granddaughter Susan Foreman, and her teachers Ian Chesterton and Barbara Wright meet Arbitan, Keeper of the Conscience of Marinus—a computer developed as a justice machine which kept law and order across the planet.
+Arbitan explains that Marinus society is in danger: the Voord, humanoid creatures protected by amphibian-like black rubber wetsuits, seek to take control of the Conscience.
+To prevent this, the Conscience requires five keys, and Arbitan coerces the Doctor and his friends to gather them.
+Arbitan is stabbed to death by a Voord.

-In Morphoton, the crew are impressed by the luxuries of the city; however, Barbara soon realises that they have been hypnotised, and that Morphoton is actually a place of dirt and squalor.
-The creatures who govern Morphoton order Barbara's death, but Barbara escapes and hides in the city, where she makes contact with the slave girl Sabetha (Katharine Schofield), who has been blamed for Barbara's awakening and sentenced to death.
+The crew are impressed by the luxuries of Morphoton; however, Barbara realises they have been hypnotised and that Morphoton is actually a place of dirt and squalor.
+The governing creatures order Barbara's death but she hides in the city, making contact with the slave girl Sabetha.
 Barbara notices one of the keys around her neck.
-They escape and destroy the creatures, freeing the subjects of the city.
-Another slave, Altos (Robin Phillips), remembers that he was also sent by Arbitan, and he and Sabetha join the Doctor and his crew on their quest.
-While the Doctor continues to the City of Mellennius, the others search in a dangerous screaming jungle.
-After triggering a trap, Barbara is lost in an ancient temple in the jungle; while Ian remains at the temple to search for the key, Sabetha and Susan continue to the next location.
+They escape and destroy the creatures, freeing the city's subjects.
+Another slave, Altos, remembers he was also sent by Arbitan, and he and Sabetha join the Doctor and his crew.
+While the Doctor continues to the City of Mellennius, the others search a dangerous jungle.
+Ian remains to search for the key while Sabetha and Susan continue.